ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 Using inventory plugins
 -----------------------

-To use an inventory plugin, you have to provide an inventory source.
+To use an inventory plugin, you must provide an inventory source.
 Most of the time this is a file containing host information or a YAML configuration file with options for the plugin.
 You can use the ``-i`` flag to provide inventory sources or configure a default inventory path.

 .. code-block:: bash